demisto/content/Packs/F5LTM/Integrations/F5LTM/README.md

 Manages F5 LTM
-This integration was integrated and tested with version 16.1.0 of F5LTM
+This integration was integrated and tested with version xx of F5LTM

 ## Configure F5 LTM on Cortex XSOAR